 This is one of the other iconic spots found in Kyoto and the photo opportunities are fantastic.

-Entrance is free and it is open 24hr/day.
+The entrance is free and it is open 24hr/day.
 You can also visit the nearby Snow Monkey Sanctuary up in the small mountain.

 Officially named Jishō-ji and affectionately named The Silver Pavilion, Ginkaku-ji is a great place to stop en-route back to the Gion District.

 Though the temple isn’t covered in silver, like the name would suggest, it is nestled within a beautiful garden that is well-worth seeing.

 Admission is 500 yen and it is open until 5pm (4:30pm Dec-Feb).

 Gion is a great place to end your day and your trip to Kyoto.
 The area is alive with many restaurants, bars, and shops – you may even catch a peek at a local Geisha and Maiko.